HarshitKaushik/my-dev-log/README.md

 - A PKL file is a file created by pickle, a Python module that enables objects to be serialized to files on disk and deserialized back into the program at runtime.
 It contains a byte stream that represents the objects.
 - In python, the ```with``` keyword is used when working with unmanaged resources (like file streams).
 It is similar to the using statement in VB.NET and C#.
 It allows you to ensure that a resource is "cleaned up" when the code that uses it finishes running, even if exceptions are thrown.
 It provides 'syntactic sugar' for try/finally blocks.
 - If you are running your module (the source file) as the main program the interpreter will assign the hard-coded string ```__main__``` to the ```__name__``` variable.
+- In Python, the 'null' object is the singleton ```None```.
+### Psycopg
+- Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
+Its main features are the complete implementation of the Python DB API 2.0 specification and the thread safety (several threads can share the same connection).
+It was **designed for heavily multi-threaded applications** that create and destroy lots of cursors and make a large number of concurrent “INSERT”s or “UPDATE”s.

 ### Django
 - You’ve started the Django development server, a lightweight Web server written purely in Python.
 We’ve included this with Django so you can develop things rapidly, without having to deal with configuring a production server – such as Apache – until you’re ready for production.